 Hollywood or Bollywood?
-Classic or blockbuster?
-Birmingham cinema gives you film at its finest from spacious and welcoming multiplexes to the UK’s oldest working cinema or art house cool.
+Art house or blockbuster?
+Birmingham cinema gives you film at its finest from spacious and welcoming multiplexes to the UK’s oldest working cinema.

 The Electric Cinema

 This magical cinema in central Birmingham is the oldest working cinema in the UK.

 For a night out at the movies there are plenty of great cinemas to choose from in Birmingham and the surrounding area.

 Let’s start with the biggest.
 In the city centre there’s both a Cineworld and Odeon's and you’ll find Vue over at Star City, one of the largest cinema complexes in the world with 30 different screens.
 There’s also a nine-screen Cineworld in Solihull and a Showcase Cinema in Dudley, over in the Black Country.
 The Giant Screen at Millennium Point is the largest screen in the Midlands, showing the latest blockbusters in both 3D and 2D.

 The magical Electric Cinema in central Birmingham is the oldest working cinema in the UK.
 Opened in 1909, the refurbished Electric is not short on home comforts with its luxury sofa seating, waiter service and full bar.
 What better way to enjoy independent and intelligent mainstream films.
 Plus they’ve real surprises now and then, such as old favourites like Jaws accompanied live by the Electric Cinema Film Orchestra.
 Visit their website where you can take a digital 360 degree tour of this beautiful building.
 The Electric also hosted a private birthday party for Katy Perry when she visited Birmingham in 2011.
 Find out the latest films showing at The Electric here.